 - Some of my choices have been influenced by the way that I work (ie. fast spontaneous watercolour).
 I need to ensure that I can mix a colour quickly and also recover a mix if I accidentally mix the wrong colour in (ie. transparent colours are more tolerant of mixing 3 colours together than opaque colours which are more likely to give you mud with more than 2) and I have convenience colours to make my mixing easier.

 - I try to use single pigment paints so that my colours are brighter and clearer.

 - I LOVE granulating colours!

 - You just have to get to know your paints!
-How do they mix with other colours and react in different situations.
-How versatile are they, what mixes you will typically use them for.
+How do they mix with other colours and react in different situations?
+How versatile are they, and what mixes you will typically use them for?

 - My palette is designed for the bright light of the harsh Australian light so might not be the best selection for people that live closer to the poles.